lacker/rocket/README.md

-# rocket
+# 🚀
-The Rocket programming language.
+The 🚀 programming language, also known as Rocket.

+For example, a classic "Hello world" program looks like

+💬👋🌎